 In the first and second years, you will study a variety of legal modules, taken alongside students reading for our other undergraduate law programmes.
 Law and French students also study the constitutional and civil law of their chosen jurisdiction.
 Students will also be exposed to opportunities to develop their language skills and their understanding of aspects of sociology, legal systems and politics.

-The French law components in this programme are designed to equip students to study and ultimately practise law through French or German.
-Instruction in these modules is through French or German.
 New entrants are not expected to be fluent; rather they will develop their language skills through the degree.

 The third year is a compulsory year spent studying legal or related subjects in one of France or Germany’s universities.

 There are options to study a language as part of this course.
 The following option(s) may be selected:

 This course prepares you for working in the Career Sectors below.
 Follow the links to get a fuller understanding of the sectors you are preparing for.